-The Qatar Foundation Annual Research Conference (QF-ARC) will convene from 22 – 23 March 2016 at the Qatar National Convention Centre (QNCC).
+The Qatar Foundation Annual Research Conference (ARC'18) will convene from 20 to 22 March 2018 at the Qatar National Convention Centre (QNCC).

 QNCC is one of the most sophisticated convention and exhibition centers in the world and is a member of Qatar Foundation for Education, Science and Community Development.